 Justin is a consultant-level, clinical-academic and service lead, specialising in dysphagia in benign and malignant head and neck disorders.
 He works at 2 internationally renowned centres of excellence.
 He has been employed at the Royal Marsden NHS Foundation Trust (RMH) since 2008 and is currently Head of the Speech and Language Therapy Department.
-He was appointed the Clinical Service Lead at the National Centre for Airway Reconstruction and Ear, Nose and Throat Service at Imperial College Healthcare NHS Trust (ICHT) in 2016.
+He was appointed as the Clinical Service Lead at the National Centre for Airway Reconstruction and Ear, Nose and Throat Service at Imperial College Healthcare NHS Trust (ICHT) in 2016.
 He received his honorary academic appointment in the Department of Surgery and Cancer at Imperial College London in 2016.
 Alongside these roles, Justin is on the board of the Clinical Oversight Group for the RM Partners Accountable Cancer Network.

 Justin completed his first degree, majoring in psychology, in 1993.
 He trained to diploma level in therapeutic hypnosis and advanced psychotherapy in 1996.
 He qualified as a Speech and Language Therapist with a post-graduate diploma in Language and Communication Science at City University, London in 1999.
 In 2005, he completed a research masters at the Faculty of Medicine, University of Newcastle upon Tyne.
-He was awarded his PhD from the Institute of Cancer Research in 2013 in which he evaluated swallowing outcomes following treatment with intensity-modulated radiotherapy for head and neck cancer.
+He was awarded his PhD from the Institute of Cancer Research in 2013 in which he evaluated swallowing outcomes following treatment with intensity-modulated radiotherapy (IMRT) for head and neck cancer.